csci104/site/labs/lab0/index.md

 ## Git Configuration

+**Note for Google Cloud Shell users**: You should have already put these commands in your `.customize_environment` file.
+You can skip over this and just run `git config --list` to confirm the settings are already in place.

 The next step is to configure your git profile in your development environment.
 This is important because your profile information is used to annotate your contributions to a repository/project.
 It may not seem like a big deal when you are the only one committing to a repository.